- Clinical Education for Non-Physicians

 - Level II CPE addresses advanced competencies and issues of pastoral function, reflection and integration

-- Supervisory CPE addresses the supervision and education in the theory and practice of supervision of Clinical Pastoral Education
+- Certified Educator CPE addresses the supervision and education in the theory and practice of supervision of Clinical Pastoral Education

 A part-time program for theological students, clergy and lay professionals.
-Begins the first working day in September and ends the last week of March.
+Fall session begins the first working day in September and ends the last week of December.
+Spring session begins the first working day in January and ends the last week of May.
 Dates vary and program may not be offered every year.
-Bachelor’s degree from accredited college/university or equivalency in studies and experience required.
+Bachelor's degree from accredited college/university or equivalency in studies and experience required.
 Students do not receive stipends or benefits.

 Fellows develop pastoral skills and identity and complete CPE certification requirements.
 Begins the first workday in September and continues through August 31.
 Bachelor's degree required.
 M.Div. degree and one unit of CPE preferred.
 Subject to interview by the MD Anderson admissions committee.
-Fellows are paid a stipend based on level of training, and receive three weeks vacation, sick leave and insurance.
+Fellows receive a competitive compensation package including four weeks vacation, sick leave and health benefits.

 A yearlong program to prepare supervisory students for certification with the Association for Clinical Pastoral Education.
 Appointment may be renewed annually until certification.
-Requirements include:
+Certified Educator Fellows receive a competitive compensation package including four weeks vacation, sick leave and health benefits.

 - M.Div. degree or equivalent